Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Poros island

-Poros is closer to the Peloponnese than mainland Greece, but it’s still only one hour away from Athens if you choose to travel by hydrofoil boat.
+Poros is closer to the Peloponnese than mainland Greece, but it’s only one hour away from Athens if you travel by hydrofoil boat.

 Most of the social life on Poros revolves around the port and its traditional houses, where you will also find a beautiful 90-year-old clock tower.